NSP Panel Members

 Lisa Wilkins is a solicitor with experience of childcare in both private practice and Local Authority settings.
 She is the Safeguarding Case Manager at the Football Association with responsibility for the development and running of both the Case Management Team and The FA Safeguarding Review Panel.
 She has experience of conducting complex investigations and risk assessments into child safeguarding complaints and concerns in sport.

-Ian Wilson is Director of the England Hockey Board and Chair of its Safeguarding Case Management Panel.
-He represents the governing body at all independent safeguarding disciplinary hearings and presents its case to the tribunal.
-Prior to becoming involved in sports administration he had a career in finance and corporate banking.
+Ian Wilson is a Director of England Hockey and Chair of its Safeguarding Case Management Panel.
+He represents the governing body at all independent safeguarding disciplinary hearings.
+He has been a member of Sports Resolutions’ National Safeguarding Panel since its inception in 2013 working across a range of sports.